Luke-Kurlandski-TCNJ/Concept-Learner/README.md

 You will get to know if Python 3.6.0 is installed.

 Task 1, Task 2:
-	In the command line, type 'python find_s.py'.
+	In the command line, type 'python3 find_s.py'.
 Press the return key.

 	This will automatically use the training data contained in the file training_examples.csv.
 If desired, you can run the find-s algorithm and print the trace on any similarly formatted csv file by supplying the name of the csv file as a command line argument.
 Suppose you have a csv file called x.csv.
-Then you can type 'python find_s.py x.csv' and press the return key afterwards.
+Then you can type 'python3 find_s.py x.csv' and press the return key afterwards.

 Task 3, Experimental Question: